An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Minimax ties and refinements of Minimax

 The tradeoff exemplified by Minimax MB vs.~Minimax concerning satisfying positive responsiveness (as opposed to weak positive responsiveness) vs.~immunity to spoilers (as opposed to near immunity to spoilers) is inevitable in the following sense.

-\begin{proposition} There is no voting method that satisfies anonymity, neutrality, positive responsiveness, and immunity to spoilers as in Remark \ref{PRremark} for \textit{all} three-alternative profiles.
-However, Minimax MB does so for all three-alternative profiles with no zero margins between distinct alternatives. \end{proposition}
+\begin{proposition} There is no voting method that satisfies anonymity, neutrality, positive responsiveness as in Remark \ref{PRremark}, and immunity to spoilers for \textit{all} three-alternative profiles.
+However, Minimax MB, which satisfies anonymity, neutrality, and positive responsiveness, satisfies immunity to spoilers for all three-alternative profiles with no zero margins between distinct alternatives.\end{proposition}